lsd91dev/tictactoe/README.md

 This project have environments for the port and bootstrap's + jquery's paths.

+# My resume

 I'm Lidia Sanchez Delgado, developer of this project.
-You can see my curriculum at https://www.infojobs.net/candidate/cv/view/index.xhtml?dgv=8743408865493247116
+You can see my resume at https://www.infojobs.net/candidate/cv/view/index.xhtml?dgv=8743408865493247116